phalcon/documentation/docs/tutorial-invo.md

     ]
 );
 ```
-> **NOTE**:
+!!! warning "NOTE"

     Note, the use of 'bound parameters', placeholders `:email:` and `:password:` are placed where values should be, then the values are _bound_ using the parameter `bind`.
 This safely replaces the values for those columns without having the risk of a SQL injection.

 When searching for the user in the database, we are not searching for the password directly using clear text.
 The application stores passwords as hashes, using the [sha1][sha1] method.
 Although this methodology is adequate for a tutorial, you might want to consider using a different algorithm for a production application.
 The [Phalcon\Security](security.md) component offers convenience methods to strengthen the algorithm used for your hashes.